MontOpsInc/pymoai_demo_service/README.md

 # Big effect with small steps taken

+In this example, we have provided 20 example NLP datasets, which is meant to simulate a standard AIOps process over time.

+However, we've made it simple using pymsx -- simply run the command that uploads the sample data, and we do the heavy lifting.

+Later, use this same structure to push your own data to MSX!

 ## 1) Make sure you have a Mosaics login
   -> signup at https://www.mosaics.ai/